 Instructions

-- Prepare the Strawberries: Wash them gently and pat them completely dry using a clean kitchen towel.
+- Wash the strawberries gently and pat them completely dry with a clean kitchen towel.

-- Melt the Chocolate: Cut the dark chocolate into small pieces, place them in a heatproof bowl, and add oil.
-Microwave the chocolate in 15-20 second intervals, stirring between each burst, until fully melted.
+- Cut the dark chocolate into small pieces, place them in a heatproof bowl, and add the oil.
+Microwave in 15-20 second bursts, stirring in between, until fully melted and smooth.

-- Dip the Strawberries: Hold a strawberry by the green stem and dip it into the melted chocolate, twisting slightly to coat it evenly.
-Allow any excess chocolate to drip back into the bowl.
+- Hold each strawberry by the stem and dip it into the melted chocolate, twisting slightly to coat evenly.
+Let the excess drip back into the bowl.

-- Place the Strawberries: Place the dipped strawberry on a parchment-lined wooden board or baking sheet.
-Repeat with the remaining strawberries.
+- Place the dipped strawberries on a parchment-lined board or baking sheet.
+Repeat until all are coated.

 Notes